Check how Universal Credit is changing in 2026

 The government are also planning to remove the 2 child limit for Universal Credit from April 2026.
 This means you might get more Universal Credit if you’re responsible for 3 or more children.

 You might also be affected by the April 2026 changes if you get an additional amount because you have a long-term health condition or a disability.
 This payment is called the 'limited capability for work-related activity' (LCWRA) element.
-The amount is decreasing for most people who aren’t already getting it.
+The amount is decreasing for most people who apply for the LCWRA element on or after 6 April 2026.

 If you get any other benefits, they will not be affected - the changes only apply to Universal Credit.
 For example, if you get Personal Independence Payment (PIP), it will not be affected by these changes.